pretix/pretix/doc/api/resources/orders.rst

-payment_provider                      string                     **DEPRECATED AND INACCURATE** Payment provider used for this order total                                 money (string)             Total value of this order comment                               string                     Internal comment on this order api_meta                              object                     Meta-data for that order.
-Only available through API. custom_followup_at                    date                       Internal date for a custom follow-up action checkin_attention                     boolean                    If ``true``, the check-in app should show a warning
+payment_provider                      string                     **DEPRECATED AND INACCURATE** Payment provider used for this order total                                 money (string)             Total value of this order comment                               string                     Internal comment on this order api_meta                              object                     Meta data for that order.
+Only available through API, no guarantees
-                                                                 that this ticket requires special attention if a ticket
+                                                                 on the content structure.
+You can use this to save references to your system. custom_followup_at                    date                       Internal date for a custom follow-up action checkin_attention                     boolean                    If ``true``, the check-in app should show a warning that this ticket requires special attention if a ticket